jclee264/Creative-Coding-Challenge/README.md

           when the curve drawing reset, the frameCount also had to be reset.
   2) Adding words behind the curves
         * I used [this link](https://processing.org/reference/text_.html) to brush up on text output in processing.
-        * Then I started by adding a title to my table, this was easy because it didn't require any looping
+        * Then I started by adding a title to my table, this was easy because it didn't require any looping.
+        * Then I started to figure out how to output text behind the curves in the outside row and column.
+To do this, I added a text output statement after each elipse drawn in the first row and column.
+I adjusted the x and y values of the text string so it would output in the middle of each elipse and voila.
+        * Then the tricky part, firguring out how to output text in each other row and column on the inside.
+The most confusing part of doing this was trying to figure out which x and y values to put in the text statement.
 </body>